-Dear, We missed you at our last parent meeti ng on ensures good communication, and enal another.
-In addition, our affiliation with parent spend a certain number of hours eetings allows you to give input into decisions, bles us to better understand and thus support one North Seattle Community College requires that each in parent education, which is part of each parent rent meeting is mandatory.
-However, we ionally make it impossible to attend. to find out what was covered during parent then notify the secretary that you have read the nave any questions. or to find out what you missed.
-If this meeting is the mic year, then no further action is required. with North Seattle Community College r t one, a make-up activity is required.
-Our affiliation equires that parents participate in parent education and Parent Agreement requirements for this Please check one of these boxes before e signing and returning this form to the secretary: I want this missed meeting to counacademic year. t as my first (and only) missed meeting for this eeting by completing a Parent Education assignment ald be coordinated with our Parent Education have worked well for others are: book on an early childhood education topic of brief summary via an email to the class; I quarterly) or other parent education event in the u learned via an email to the class. • on Instructor to develop a written plan to deal with a a brief summary via email to the class. sign and return to the secretary before Ifter conferring with your Parent Education Instructor, the next parent meeting.
-Be sure to notify the as been completed.
-The class secretary reports to the regarding missed meetings.
-Parent's signature Date
+Dear, ceding Notice We missed you at our last parent meeting on Your presence at the monthly parent meeting ensures good communication, and enables unanother.
+In addition, our affiliation with North parent spend a certain number of hours in parenting.
+Attendance at the monthly parent racknowledge that circumstances occasionally is to better understand and thus support one in Seattle Community College requires that each arent education, which is part of each parent meeting is mandatory.
+However, we Please read the minutes of the meeting to fir education and the parent meeting, and then minutes.
+Let the secretary know if you have a notify the secretary that you have read the Please check in with the Parent Educator to first you have missed during this academic years. ind out what you missed.
+If this meeting is the ear, then no further action is required. , a make-up activity is required.
+Our affiliation es that parents participate in parent education Parent Agreement requirements for this Please check one of these boxes before sign ing and returning this form to the secretary: I want this missed meeting to count as macademic year. ny first (and only) missed meeting for this I plan to make up for this missed meeting as indicated below.
+Make-Up work should be Instructor.
+Some ideas to consider that have Reviewing a magazine article or book interest to you and submitting a brief on an early childhood education topic of summary via an email to the class; Attending a PAC Lecture (offered quar community and sharing what you lear terly) or other parent education event in the ned via an email to the class.
+Working with the Parent Education Insparenting challenge and sharing a brid structor to develop a written plan to deal with a ef summary via email to the class. sign and return to the secretary before the ne en completed.
+The class secretary reports to the Parent's signature Date